Desaer ATL-100: Development

-By 25 September 2020, a joint-venture between Brazilian Desaer and Portuguese engineering centre CEIIA was expected to create 1,200 jobs at a new integrated factory in Evora.
+By 25 September 2020, a joint-venture between Brazilian Desaer and Portuguese engineering centre CEiiA was expected to create 1,200 jobs at a new integrated factory in Evora.

 The ATL-100 should then be developed over three years.

 Design

 The ATL-100 is a non-pressurized, twin-turboprop, high-wing utility aircraft with a fixed tricycle landing gear and an aft cargo ramp.

 With an MTOW up to 19000 lb, it should be certified under the part 23 commuter category for 19 passengers or three LD3 containers.
-It could operate on unpaved and short runaways, with low or absent ground support; and targets robustness and easy maintenance, and low operations costs.
+It could operate on unpaved and short runways, with little or no ground support; it targets robustness and easy maintenance, and low operations costs.
 Quick-change variants could be offered for air ambulance, emergency evacuation, paratrooper or troop transport; and for patrol, surveillance, intelligence, reconnaissance.

 ATL-100H

 The ATL-100H is a variant of the original that adds two outboard magniX magni350 electric motors to the configuration.
 Their role is to provide additional thrust, primarily for take-off and climbing.
 Each 111.5-kg (246-lb) motor offers 350-kW/1,610 Nm (1,188 ft lb) of maximum continuous torque.
-The company claimed that it would reduce fuel consumption by 25-40% and lower take-off noise levels.
+The company claimed that it would reduce fuel consumption by 25-40% and reduce take-off noise levels.